-The bowling center, or bowling alleys, have equipment that you will need if you don't want to buy anything right away.
-They rent SHOES at the front desk for about $3-$4 and you will need to pay in advance and also for the amount of games you want to bowl.
-Make sure to bring a pair of socks.They have BOWLING BALLS you can use for free, with a number on them which refers to the weight of the ball.
-The weights range from 6-16 pounds.
+The bowling center (or bowling alley) has equipment that you will need if you don't want to purchase anything right away.
+They rent SHOES at the front desk for about $3-$4 (you will need to pay in advance) and game can cost $3 each, which you also need to pay for in advance.
+Make sure to bring a pair of socks.They have BOWLING BALLS you can use for free.
 Try to get one that feels just right when you insert your fingers.
-If it's too loose, you may drop the ball and injure yourself.If it's too tight, you may not be able to let it go and end up partially on the lane which is pretty slick.
+If it's too loose, you may drop the ball and injure yourself.If it's too tight, you may not be able to let it go and end up partially on the lane which is slick from a coating of oil.

 Now that you have a ball, shoes, and towel, just type your name into the computer and let's begin!
-(We will discuss equipment more in detail at a later time).
+(We will discuss equipment more in detail soon).